sahilwadhwaa/puzzles/README.md

 Puzzles was built using the following technologies:

-* Backend: Node.js with Express framework, MongoDB with Mongoose, bcrypt, jsonwebtoken, Morgan, and Helmet
+* Backend: Node.js with Express framework, MongoDB with Mongoose, bcrypt, jsonwebtoken, Morgan, Multer and Helmet
 * Frontend: React with Redux Toolkit, MUI framework, React Routers, Redux Persist, React-Dropzone, Formik, and Yup

 ## Functionalities